AYUSH477/BlueRov_new/README.md

 BlueRov_new/src/bluerov_ros_playground/src/bluerov/Control.py
 BlueRov_new/src/bluerov_ros_playground/src/bluerov/Control_Autonomou.py
 BlueRov_new/src/bluerov_ros_playground/src/bluerov/joystick.py
 (All of these are pretty similar.
-They all use a PID control implementation and send the resulting forces to the thrusters. joystick.py reads the command from the joystick and sends it to the robot in form of forces.
+They all use a PID control implementation (except joystick.py) and send the resulting forces to the thrusters. joystick.py reads the command from the joystick and sends it to the robot in form of forces.
 The autonomous ones use a basic set-point based algorithm to send a robot to the desired destination.
 The code is kind of messy, but nothing too complicated.)

 ## Localization
 ### Autonomy is achieved using localization and this is how it's achieved: